dhleong/ps4-waker/README.md

        for and only act on the provided device, quitting if found
     4. Both -t and -d: Will search for at most <time> seconds for and only act on the provided device, qutting early if found.

+Checking device status:
+  The "check" command provides output similar to "search," but only for the first matching device found (see above).
+In addition, it will exit with code '0' only if the device is awake; if it is in standby, it will exit with code '1', and in any other situation it will exit with code '2'.
+This command is intended to simplify initial state detection for home automation users.

 Key names:
   Button names are case insensitive, and can be one of: